Here2ServeU/multi-cloud-security-infra/README.md

 # Multi-Cloud Security Infrastructure

+*I just started working on this project and will update it as I go along.*

 This project provisions a fully secure, production-grade, multi-cloud infrastructure across AWS, Azure, and GCP using Terraform.

 Open-source security tools are deployed using Docker Compose on cloud VMs.

 ## Project Highlights